Apoplast: Passive transport in the apoplast

 In the roots, ions diffuse into the apoplast of the epidermis before diffusing into the symplast, or in some cases being taken up by specific ion channels, and being pulled by the plant's transpiration stream, which also occurs completely within the boundaries of the apoplast.

-Similarly, all gaseous molecules emitted and received by plants such as plant hormones and other pheromones must pass the apoplast.
+Similarly, all gaseous molecules emitted and received by plants such as oxygen must pass through the apoplast.

 In nitrate poor soils, acidification of the apoplast increases cell wall extensibility and root growth rate.
 This is believed to be caused by a decrease in nitrate uptake (due to deficit in the soil medium) and supplanted with an increase in chloride uptake.
-H+ATPase increases the efflux of H+, thus acidifying the apoplast.[clarification needed - maybe better an extra chapter for this?]
+H+ATPase increases the efflux of H+, thus acidifying the apoplast.

 The apoplast is a site for cell-to-cell communication.
 During local oxidative stress, hydrogen peroxide and superoxide anions can diffuse through the apoplast and transport a warning signal to neighbouring cells.
 In addition, a local alkalinization of the apoplast due to such stress can travel within minutes to the rest of the plant body via the xylem and trigger systemic acquired resistance.

 The apoplast also plays an important role in resistance to aluminium toxicity.